Dad of young Brooklyn hammer attack survivors visits them at Bellevue Hospital; fund-raiser launched after murder of mom

 The widowed father of two children who survived a gruesome Brooklyn hammer attack that killed their mom was greeted by his 5-year-old son during a Bellevue Hospital visit, with both kids still fighting for their lives, a state senator said Saturday.

-Grief-stricken Jing Hong Liu reunited with his children at Bellevue’s Trauma Center, where they remained in the intensive care unit three days after the savage Wednesday assault inside their Sunset Park apartment, said Sen. Iwen Chu (D-Brooklyn).
+Grief-stricken Jing Hong Liu reunited with his children at Bellevue’s Trauma Center, where they remained in the intensive care unit three days after the savage Wednesday assault inside their Sunset Park apartment, said Democratic Sen. Iwen Chu.

 “Whatever happens next, we will face it together and provide the best care I can offer to my children,” said Liu, according to Chu.